Wild Ginger is a native erect perennial low growing forb, up to 8 inches high, usually appearing in clumps. There are no aerial stems.

 Seed: A 6-celled fleshy seed capsule forms from the fertile flower.
 It contains numerous dark brown, somewhat 3-sided hard seeds.
 While plants can be started from seed, it takes a while.
 For germination, seeds need a cold moist storage period of 60 to 90 days, then a warm moist period of the same length followed by another cold period.
 Best to let nature do the work and allow 2 years.
 Dividing a clump is easier, or buy bare root plants and plant in the Spring.

 Names: The rhizomes of the root have a ginger flavor, hence the common name.
 The genus name Asarum, is derived from asaron, the ancient Greek name for a now unidentified plant.
-The species name, canadense, refers to 'of Canada'.
+The species name, canadense, refers to 'of Canada' - the location of the type plant.
 The author name for the plant classification, 'L.', is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: No other plant resembles this one in our geographic area.
 There are six recognized species of Asarum.
 All the others are west coast species.